Damages for wrongful birth: how far does a doctor’s responsibility go?

-The parties agreed that Mrs Meadows was entitled to recover the additional costs arising out of her son’s haemophilia diagnosis, as well as general damages for prolongation of the pregnancy.
+The parties agreed that M was entitled to recover the additional costs arising out of her son’s haemophilia diagnosis, as well as general damages for prolongation of the pregnancy.

 So the only issue for the Court was whether the claimant could also recover the additional costs associated with the son’s autism.